SF Group: Collectibles

-For each ticket purchased at some SF Cinema City and SFX branches, the purchaser receives a business-card-sized replica of a movie poster backed by a magnet.
-The magnets are collectors' items and are sold second-hand by movie-memorabilia dealers.
+For each ticket purchased at some SF Cinema and SFX branches, the purchaser receives a business-card-sized replica of a movie poster backed by a magnet.
+The magnets are collector's items and are sold second-hand by movie-memorabilia dealers.

 Digital Cinemas

 SF Group offers digital cinema screening using Christie's CP 2K Digital Cinema Technology at the following locations: